 A regular hexagon is a closed-shape polygon with six equal sides and six equal angles.
 Every regular hexagon can be identified by specific properties.

-- must have six interior angles measuring 120 degrees each
+- Have six interior angles measuring 120 degrees each

-- must have all interior angles equal to a total sum of 720 degrees.
+- Have all interior angles equal to a total sum of 720 degrees

 What Is an Irregular Hexagon?